 This is illustrated by a rise in under-employment during the long recession.
 More people are reporting working fewer hours than they would like.
 However, flexible labour markets can also mean it’s easier to hire and fire workers.
 You would expect if labour markets were very flexible, firms would be quick to make redundancies, but this doesn’t seem to be occurring. (flexible labour markets)

 2. Flexible Pay.
 Related to flexible labour markets have been the recent trends in pay.
-We have seen five years of falling living standards, with average pay rates rising at a lower rate than inflation.
+We have seen ten years with real wages remaining stagnant.
 If unions were powerful, and workers could bargain for higher wages, it is likely that unemployment would be higher.
-The fact that wage growth has been stagnant has encouraged firms to keep holding onto workers, rather than let them go because they are too expensive.
-The headline rate of average earnings growth excluding bonuses is 1.4%, meaning that with CPI inflation or around 2.5%, real pay is falling at an annual pace of more than 1%.”
+The fact that wage growth has been stagnant has encouraged firms to keep holding onto workers.
+Firms are keeping low-paid workers rather than cut the number of workers.
 (UK wages)

 3. Falling Productivity

 Source: ONS – labour productivity growth | data set: A4YN from ONS